 |Average Annual Rates|

 A good rule to follow is to compare rates from at least three different companies so that you can find the most affordable insurance customized to you.
+Make sure you’re comparing apples to apples with the same coverage limits in each insurance quote, and remember which policies have something unique the others don’t.

 At the doctor, you get an x-ray to see what’s going on in your body.
 Auto insurance is similar, but instead of using a machine, companies use a bunch of variables to calculate risk to see what kind of driver you are likely to be.
 Here are a few of the more common variables companies use to calculate your premiums and assess risk: